-The next semester-long program will take place in spring 2016.
-Students will convene at Marlboro College (in southeastern Vermont) mid-January, followed immediately by an expedition to the Sundance Film Festival.
+The next semester-long program remains to be determined.Typically, students will convene at Marlboro College (in southeastern Vermont) mid-January, followed immediately by an expedition to the Sundance Film Festival.
 Back at Marlboro, seven weeks of study, training, and pre-production work on the Vermont campus will be followed by seven weeks of pre-production and production on location (TBA) that will fully immerse students in the culture and practice of an ambitious film shoot.
 Filming and coursework wraps by May.

 Visit the courses page for more information about college credit and the filmmaking team page for more information about student roles on set.